Automations put your processes on auto-pilot and save you time, so we understand that it's frustrating if they're not working as intended.

 Once you create an automation, you can set it to automatically assign to inquiries that come in through your contact form.
 If your automation is not applying to new project in HoneyBook like you intended, there are a few places to check:

-First, you'll want to check the automation side of things.
-Head to your Automations Dashboard and locate the automation in question.
+First, check the automation settings by going to your Automations Dashboard and finding the relevant automation.

-In the Automate via Contact Form drop-down, make sure the correct project type(s) are selected to trigger the automation.
-You can select a single project type, choose more than one if the automation applies to multiple scenarios, or set the automation as the default for contact form inquiries.
+In the Automate via Contact Form drop-down, ensure you select the appropriate project type(s) to activate the automation.
+You can select one or multiple project types, or set the automation as the default for all contact form inquiries.

-HoneyBook Tip: Assigning specific project types to an Automation will override the Default for contact form option for forms with these specific project types.
-So, for example, let’s say you have your Standard Onboarding Automation marked as the default for contact form, and your Event Onboarding Automation set to trigger for “Birthday” and “Corporate Event” project types.
-Any contact forms with Birthday or Corporate Event selected as the project type will receive the Event Onboarding Automation, while all other project types will receive the default of Standard Onboarding Automation.
+Assigning specific project types to an Automation will override the Default for contact form option for those types.
+For instance, if your Standard Onboarding Automation is set as the default and your Event Onboarding Automation triggers for “Birthday” and “Corporate Event” project types, contact forms marked as Birthday or Corporate Event will use the Event Onboarding Automation.
+All other project types will default to the Standard Onboarding Automation.

-Step 2: Make sure that your contact form(s) are linked to project type
+2: Make sure that your contact forms are linked to project type

 If you choose to apply automations based on specific project types and this is not correctly included in your contact form, the link between automation and inquiry will be broken.